efeyusuf/crypto-price-summarization/README.md

-Here are the code/data files and their explanations:
+# Code and Data Files Overview

+This repository contains various code and data files used in the project.
+Below is a detailed explanation of each file:

+## Code Files

+- **Training_Data_Generation**:
-Training_Data_Generation: Used OpenAI's API to generate a data set, which outputs an arbitrary price change, corresponding 10 tweets, and a final summary
+  - Description: Utilizes OpenAI's API to generate a synthetic dataset.
+This dataset includes arbitrary price changes, corresponding sets of 10 tweets, and a summary for each set.

-train_data: Resulting synthetic data set
+- **Tweet_Clustering**:
+  - Description: Classifies tweets into different groups for inference purposes.

+- **Llama2_finetune**:
+  - Description: Employs Huggingface's AutoTrain module to finetune the Llama2-7b model using techniques like quantization and low-rank adaptation.

+- **Llama-inference_yusufefe**:
+  - Description: Used for testing the outputs of the finetuned model.

+## Data Files

+- **train_data**:
+  - Description: The synthetic dataset generated using the Training_Data_Generation script.

+- **train_data_eval**:
-train_data_eval: Checked the consistency scores between the given price changes & tweets and the resulting summary.
-Since the labels were not human-generated, this step was needed to ensure the quality of the training data.
+  - Description: Evaluates the consistency between the given price changes & tweets and the resulting summary.
+Essential for ensuring the quality of the training data, given that labels were not human-generated.

+- **twitter-data-bitcoin**:
-twitter-data-bitcoin: It is the real-world dataset about Bitcoin, which I scraped (some filters I applied in my scraping: (English, over 10k followers)
+  - Description: A real-world dataset about Bitcoin, scraped with specific filters (English language, over 10k followers).

-Tweet_Clustering: Used to classify tweets into groups for inference purposes.
-Llama2_finetune: Used huggingface's autotrain module to finetune the Llama2-7b model by quantization and low-rank adaptation.
-Llama-inference_yusufefe: Used for testing model outputs
+## Additional Notes

+- The synthetic dataset and evaluation steps are crucial for training robust models as they provide a controlled environment to test and improve the model's performance.
+- The real-world Bitcoin dataset adds practical relevance and helps in fine-tuning the model to understand and interpret real-world data effectively.